-Somebody once told me that cooking and baking is a gift that needs to be shared and while I try to ensure that I do this all through the year, Christmas is one season this kicks into high mode.
+Somebody once told me that cooking and baking is a gift that needs to be shared, and while I try to ensure that I do this all through the year, Christmas is one season this kicks into high mode.

 (I’ve been thankfully blessed with the kindest critics ever.
-Hubs and the kids always have something encouraging to say when something yummy is made, so that complex of being lost in the kitchen, is no longer a part of me.)
+Hubs and the kids always have something encouraging to say when something yummy is made, so that complex of being lost in the kitchen is no longer a part of me.)

-And once you see that container empty out at that Christmas party, you will put this recipe on top of your Christmas treats list!)
+And once you see that platter empty at that Christmas party, you will put this recipe on top of your Christmas treats list!

 - 1 can sweetened condensed milk